trevoro/sshauth/README.md

     AuthorizedKeysCommandUser deploy
     # or root if you're feelin' gutsy

+## Team ID

+Optionally, change config.json's `team` to `team_id` and specify the ID of your team.
+By using the team ID rather than the team name, sshauth will continue to work as before in the event you rename your team.
+If you specify both `team` and `team_id`, only the `team_id` will be honored.
+Example:

+    {
+      "token" : "your oauth token here",
+      "owner" : "user or owner name here",
+      "team_id": 1234567
+    }

+To find a team ID, create [a personal OAuth token](https://github.com/settings/tokens) then use it to make an API request:

+    curl -H "Authorization: token <YOUR OAUTH TOKEN HERE>" https://api.github.com/orgs/<YOUR ORG HERE>/teams

+Make sure to replace `<YOUR OAUTH TOKEN HERE>` with a personal oauth token, and `<YOUR ORG HERE>` with the organization that owns the team.
+For more information on the github API, see the [official documentation](https://developer.github.com/v3/orgs/teams/#list-teams).

 ## Notes

 - Keys aren't cached, so every SSH authentication request makes several API